-And instead of purchasing it at your local dispensary, wouldn’t you want to open the door to your secret grow room and see an ocean of frosty nugs surrounded by a sea of green leaves?
+Who wouldn’t want to open the door of their very own grow room and see an ocean of frosty nugs surrounded by a sea of green leaves?

 That’s why I’m excited to show you the ultimate grow room equipment checklist.

 Whether you’re doing it for personal use or you’re apart of a cultivation collective, this marijuana growing guide checklist is a vital resource.
 Don’t worry about searching through all those forums or being sold equipment you don’t need.
 This checklist will make sure you have everything you need to: